-In 2008, the Council on Social Work Education (CSWE) issued revised accreditation standards with which BSW and MSW programs must conform.
-The previous "Educational Policies and Accreditation Standards" (EPAS) had been in place since 2001.
-Many social work academicians have labeled the 2008 standards as "revolutionary" or "a paradigm shift."
-In brief, the change moves the field away from content-based standards to competency-based standards.
+In 2008, the Council on Social Work Education (CSWE) issued revised accreditation standards for all social work programs across the country.
+The previous standards had been in place since 2001.
+Many social work academicians have labeled the 2008 standards as "a paradigm shift."
+In brief, the change moves the field away from content-based standards to competency-based standards that reflect knowledge, skills, and values required for work in the field of social work.